How to Get on Spotify Playlists in 2026 Without the “Payola”

 3. Playlist Pitching

 What do you say when you are pitching for playlists, right?
 This is something we get asked about a heck of a lot.
 Brands looking to pitch a song should write engaging messages.
-Curators look for stats, trends, and genuine passion.
-Simply put, data is going to beat the hype.
-So, here’s an example of what I think is a good pitch:
+Curators want stats, trends, and genuine passion.

 “Hi [Name], I noticed [Your Playlist] features artists like [Artist A], [Artist B] and [Artist C].
 My new track sits around the same [Genre/Genre(s)] space.
 It’s a similar tempo at [BPM range], acoustic production, and introspective lyrics.
 It’s currently at an 18% save rate with strong completion rates.
 Would love to be considered for placement.
 [Link]”